Primer (film): Filming

 Principal photography took place over five weeks, on the outskirts of Dallas, Texas.
-The film was produced on a budget of only US$7,000, and a skeleton crew of five.
+The film was produced on a budget of only $7000, and a skeleton crew of five.
 Carruth acted as writer, director, producer, cinematographer, editor, and music composer.
 He also stars in the film as Aaron, and many of the other characters are played by his friends and family.
 The small budget required conservative use of the Super 16mm filmstock: the carefully limited number of takes resulted in an extremely low shooting ratio of 2:1.
 Every shot in the film was meticulously storyboarded on 35 mm stills.
 Carruth created a distinctive flat, overexposed look for the film by using fluorescent lighting, non-neutral color temperatures, high-speed film stock, and filters.

 After shooting, Carruth took two years to fully post-produce Primer.
 He has since said that this experience was so arduous that he almost abandoned the film on several occasions.